Analysis | Five falsehoods spurring Republican concern about the election

 For some groups, including Trump’s reelection campaign, fear is also useful for ginning up money.
 The above threats and myriad others have been cited in public speeches or fundraising emails with an explicit appeal: We need your money to prevent disasters such as a stolen election from befalling us.

 None of this is unique to Republicans or the right, but it is an obvious undercurrent to the moment.
-The Post’s examination of a private conservative gathering included numerous appeals from presenters to this alleged threat looming over the country, a threat manifested in fraud, deceit and civil unrest.
-A story in the New York Times considered the grass-roots effect of the same thinking: armed groups concerned about the election being stolen from Trump preparing for conflict.
+The Washington Post’s examination of a private conservative gathering included numerous appeals from presenters to this alleged threat looming over the country, a threat manifested in fraud, deceit and civil unrest.
+A report in the New York Times considered the grass-roots effect of the same thinking: armed groups concerned about the election being stolen from Trump preparing for conflict.

 Much of this fear is bolstered by claims that fundamentally aren’t true.
-I understand very well that a reporter for The Washington Post saying that the claims are false is unlikely to convince the most fervent theorists, but that doesn’t change the fact that they are.
+I understand very well that a reporter for The Post saying the claims are false is unlikely to persuade the most fervent theorists, but that doesn’t change the fact that they are.

 Here are five.